farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ## Flashbacks

-Players can call for a `flashback` scene if they want to declare that their character tried to prepare for a certain situation.
+Players can call for a `flashback` scene if they want to declare that their character tried to prepare for a certain situation before it happened.
+Flashback scenes aren't like timetravel, and can't undo what was already been established.

+When a player calls for a flashback scene:

-- The GM sets a cost in `momentum` (0-2) for the player to do a `flashback` scene.
+- The GM sets a cost in `momentum` between `0-2` for the scene.
+- Depending on the fiction, either
+  - the player gets what they want.
+  - the GM makes a fortune roll to see what happens.
-- If necessary, make an `action roll` or a `fortune roll` to see what happens.
+  - the player makes an action roll to see what happens.

 ## Attribution

 This work is based on Charge RPG, product of Fari Games, developed and authored by René-Pier Deshaies-Gélinas, and licensed for our use under the Creative Commons Attribution 4.0 License ([https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/))

-This work is based on Blades in the Dark (found at [http://www.bladesinthedark.com/](https://www.bladesinthedark.com/)), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license ([http://creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/)).
+This work is also based on Blades in the Dark (found at [http://www.bladesinthedark.com/](https://www.bladesinthedark.com/)), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license ([http://creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/)).

 # Licencing